DStorck/elasticsearch-kubernetes/README.md

 docker file and yamls for kubernetes deploys

 ##  purpose
-static configs for a production grade elasticsearch deploy on kubernetes. this is also the basis for the helm chart in github.com/samsung_cnct/k2-charts
+Static configs for a production grade elasticsearch deploy on kubernetes. this is also the basis for the helm chart in github.com/samsung_cnct/k2-charts

 ## arch details